 Several researchers have already carefully studied the few witnesses related to this instrument.
 I am not going to repeat the whole list, I just want to offer a short survey here.

 We can find many features common to all specimens: the soundbox, consisting, as usual, of two oval/circular parts plus the neck, three strings are stretched along this body, then a keyboard showing 6 to 8 keys within the half of the diapason, sound holes are often in a D shape.
 The keyboard mechanism is depicted only once, in an 18th-century copy (Gerbert) of a 13th c. deperditum manuscript: 8 revolving keys and the list of the notes, from C to c (including Bb and B) are clearly visible.
-Three letters below the wheel might indicate a tuning: d, D, a, while it is very difficult to find out a full musical sense in the three upper letters: m a G. This drawing tells us clearly that one of the strings, (maybe all the three strings) was in C and that the three strings were touched by each key at the same time following a diatonic scale.
+This drawing tells us clearly that one of the strings, (maybe all the three strings) was in C and that the three strings were touched by each key at the same time following a diatonic scale.

 Another well known 13th-century manuscript entitled “Quomodo organistrum construatur” illustrates the method to divide the monochord into the eight stops of a diatonic scale starting from Ut, but we don't find a description of the instrument nor information about its use.
 Scholars guess it was played mainly for sacred music along the 12th century.
 Christopher Page, the only one who faced the problem of the name: Symhonia / Organistrum, has several doubts about and no definite answers.

 SOME FEW SPECIMENS

 We know that almost all depictions and witnesses belong to the 12th century, but the year and the decade are mainly unknown.
 Since it is impossible to follow an exact chronology we cannot pretend to outline the evolution of this instrument.
 To study carefully the observable features is the only serious way to face the subject.